Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “In other words, you thought I’d get in the way.”

 Eryn clammed up on the spot.
-Certainly, with my abilities before, I’d probably end up worrying her.
-There was no way that she could’ve predicted how I had changed in the past several months.
+Certainly, with my abilities before, I would probably end up worrying her.
+There was no way that she could have predicted how I changed in the past several months.
 But… that didn’t mean I could forgive her right away for thinking that.